Flink SQL Syntax in Confluent Cloud for Apache Flink

 SQL is a domain-specific language for managing and manipulating data.
 It’s used primarily to work with structured data, where the types and relationships across entities are well-defined.
 Originally adopted for relational databases, SQL is rapidly becoming the language of choice for stream processing.
 It’s declarative, expressive, and ubiquitous.

 The American National Standards Institute (ANSI) maintains a standard for the specification of SQL.
-SQL-92, the third revision to the standard, is generally the most recognized form of the specification.
-Beyond the standard, there are many flavors and extensions to SQL so that it can express programs beyond what’s possible with the SQL-92 grammar.
+Flink SQL is compliant with ANSI SQL 2011.
+Beyond the standard, there are many flavors and extensions to SQL so that it can express programs beyond what’s possible with the SQL 2011 grammar.

 The grammar of Apache Flink® parses SQL using Apache Calcite, which supports standard ANSI SQL.